JasonHassold/Dyode-Frontend-Challenge/README.md

 behavior even though there isn't a dynamic source to pull from

-In a production site I would pull in more optimized images at multiple sizes and load them responsively through srcset or picture/source.
+In a production site I would pull in more optimized images at multiple sizes and load them app responsively through srcset or picture/source.